CoachCoe/polkadot-sso/README.md

 - **Access Control**: Only credential owners can decrypt their data
 - **Audit Trail**: Complete transaction history for compliance

-## 🎯 What We've Built - A Working Decentralized Credential System!
+## 🎯 What We've Built - A Production Decentralized Credential System!

-This project demonstrates a **fully functional** decentralized credential management system on the Kusama blockchain:
+This project provides a **production-ready** decentralized credential management system on the Kusama blockchain:

-### ✅ **What Works Now**
+### ✅ **Production Features**
-- **Real Blockchain Storage**: Credentials are actually stored on Kusama mainnet
+- **Real Blockchain Storage**: Credentials are stored on Kusama mainnet
 - **End-to-End Encryption**: Strong NaCl encryption with random keys
 - **Wallet Integration**: Works with all major Polkadot wallets
 - **Transaction Processing**: Real transactions with real fees